maldoinc/wireup/docs/pages/testing.md

 ## Override Dependencies

-Use overrides when the app/container should stay real, but one dependency should be replaced for the test.
+Use overrides when the app/container should stay real, but one or more dependencies should be replaced for the test.
 If you want to choose different registrations before the container is created, see [Conditional Registration](conditional_registration.md).